Skip to content

-Delaware franchise tax for LLCs is a flat $300 due June 1 (6 Del.
-C. § 18-1107).
-Delaware Corporations use Authorized Shares or Assumed Par Value methods, $175 to $200,000, due March 1.
-Full 2026 guide with penalty math and how to pay.
+Delaware franchise tax for LLCs is a flat $300 due June 1.
+See how Corp Authorized Shares and Assumed Par Value methods work, with a calculator and deadlines.

 What is the Delaware franchise tax for an LLC?